 Yes, Kwik-Wall can provide invisible door hinges as an option – available with certain operable wall configurations.
-Please contact our customer service for the Kwik-Wall models that offer this feature.
+Please contact Customer Support for the Kwik-Wall models that offer this feature.

-Operable wall engineering has evolved over the last several decades, and manufacturers have learned that given the identical panel, frame and substrate construction using identical materials, a 4” nominal thickness operable wall panel will perform better acoustically than a 3” nominal thickness panel, due to the increased plenum space between the two panel sides.
-Operable wall panels at 3” nominal thickness usually top out at a maximum of 52 STC, while 4” nominal thickness panels with the same construction and materials can get as high as 56 STC lab test results, and will still be easy to grasp to move manually into position across your room.
+Operable wall engineering has evolved over the last several decades, and manufacturers have learned that given the identical panel, frame and substrate construction materials, a 4” nominal thickness operable wall panel will perform better acoustically than a 3” nominal thickness panel, due to the increased plenum space between the two panel sides.
+Operable wall panels at 3” nominal thickness top out at an industry best 52 STC, while 4” nominal thickness panels with the same construction and materials can provide up to 56 STC sound control and still be easy to grasp to move manually into position across your room.

-Given that operable walls originated from a need to separate space acoustically, the industry is always seeking to improve the acoustical performance as reflected in the higher STC values being offered today.
+Given that operable walls originated from a need to separate space acoustically, the industry is always seeking to improve on acoustical performance as reflected in the higher STC values being offered today with 4″ thick panels.

-While 3” thick panels were the standard for decades and were designed into storage pockets to create a fixed stacking “footprint” that remains beyond the normal lifecycle of operable walls, there is a continuing need for replacement panels that will retrofit into the existing storage space requirements without a need to modify the existing building to accommodate the larger stacking footprint required for 4″ thickness panels.
+3″ thick panels were the standard for decades and were designed into storage pockets to create a fixed stacking “footprint” that remains beyond the normal lifecycle of operable walls, creating a continuing need for replacement panels that will retrofit into the existing storage space requirements without a need to modify the existing building to accommodate the larger stacking footprint required for 4″ thickness panels.

-Even though the operable wall carrier length can determine the stacking footprint, depending on the operable wall size, 4” nominal thickness panels will not always retrofit into a space that was originally designed for 3” nominal thickness panels.
-If your building has older 3” thick operable walls, replacing them with new 3” operable walls can save significant building modification costs, while still giving you a high degree of acoustical performance.
+4” nominal thickness panels will not always retrofit into a space that was originally designed for 3” nominal thickness panels.
+If your building has older 3” thickness operable walls, replacing them with new 3” operable walls can save significant building modification costs, while still giving you a high degree of acoustical performance.

 All operable wall manufacturers engineer and test their track and carrier systems for the actual size and weight/sq. ft. of the partition, based on the specified STC rating panel construction.
 All major operable wall manufacturers have steel track systems as well as structural extruded aluminum track systems.
 There is no difference in the weight-carrying capacity between steel and aluminum, given that each is engineered specifically for the weight range of the partition it is supporting.